SALC: Connect, Engage, Inspire

 The Centre for New Writing presents two podcast series.
-The Podcast for new writing series shares the wisdom of emerging writers, while The Rylands Brief marks 50 years of Carcanet Press and its celebratory, yet unseen, exhibition at the John Rylands Library and includes interviews with poets, writers, artists and friends of Carcanet.
+The Podcast for new writing - which is now in its second series - shares the wisdom of emerging writers, while The Rylands Brief marks 50 years of Carcanet Press and its celebratory, yet unseen, exhibition at the John Rylands Library and includes interviews with poets, writers, artists and friends of Carcanet.

 Religions and Theology has been on air too, with Dr Scott Midson joining in on the subject of technology and religion on the BBC World Service's Heart and Soul programme 'The Discussion', while we revisit David Olusoga's inaugural lecture upon becoming Professor of Public History at the University of Manchester’s School of Arts, Languages and Cultures in January 2019.

 History lovers can tune into Time's Tall Tales, a podcast series created in 2020 by Laura Thompson and Jordan Perris, Archaeology and Ancient History students from The University of Manchester's Department of Classics, Ancient History, Archaeology and Egyptology.